7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 The CO2e Well to Wheel (WTW) tells us the complete CO2 emission into the atmosphere.

-At a first glance, the numbers look quite similar, with diesel being the worst in the TTW column.
-These numbers are often used when people talk about this matter.
+At first glance, the numbers look quite similar, with diesel being the worst in the TTW column.

 For the following discussion, I put the TTW value in brackets, so that we can always see both scopes.